-The gas price cap is a measure aimed at containing the dramatic rise in energy prices.
-It was approved by the Government with a Royal Decree-Law that establishes a cap on the price of gas used to generate electricity.
+The gas price cap was a measure aimed at containing the rise in energy prices.
+It was approved by the Government by a Royal Decree-Law that established a cap on the price of gas used to generate electricity.

 The cap on gas prices has a cost

-It has been decided that the difference between the real price of gas and the "capped price" will be borne by all consumers, who will pay for this in their electricity bill.
+It was decided that the difference between the real price of gas and the "capped price" would be borne by all consumers, who will pay for this in their electricity bill.

 How does the gas price cap affect the electricity bill of Energía XXI?

-The first thing you should know is that this measure seeks to restrict the price of gas used to generate electricity.
-It is independent and does not affect the gas you consume in your home.
+The first thing you should know is that this measure sought to contain the price of gas used for electricity generation.
+It is independent and did not affect the gas you consume in your home.

-If you are subject to the PVPC tariff, on the electricity bill you will find the additional extra cost required to finance the difference between the cap and the real price, it will be incorporated into the price per the kilowatt you pay for your consumption.
+If you are subject to the PVPC tariff, on the electricity bill you will find the additional extra cost required to finance the difference between the cap and the real price, it has been incorporated into the price per the kilowatt that you paid for your consumption.

 This price, as indicated by the regulations, is not differentiated, but as with the price of electricity itself, it is very volatile and fluctuates at every hour of the day.